-NJ School District Vows To Never Work With Ref Who Forced Wrestler To Chop Off Dreadlocks Or Forfeit Matcht
+NJ School District Vows To Never Work With Ref Who Forced Wrestler To Chop Off Dreadlocks Or Forfeit Match

 — People (@people) December 27, 2018

-According to a statement made by Cappuccio that was posted on the district’s website, the wrestling referee is not employed by Buena schools, so he cannot fire him per se.
-But the groups that assign referees have said they will not assign him any matches until further notice, PEOPLE reported.
+According to a statement made by Cappuccio that was posted on the district’s website, the wrestling referee is not employed by Buena schools, so he cannot fire him, per se.
+But the groups that assign referees have said they will not assign him any matches until further notice, People reported.

 Johnson’s family has hired an attorney, Dominic Speziali, who spoke on behalf of the family with CNN.